matdombrock/matdombrock.github.io.old/articles.md

 title: Articles
 permalink: /articles/
 ---

-A collection of my technical writings for your browsing pleasure.
-At this time most of these will be programming notes and tutorials.
 ---
 ## [Using JavaScript Promises]({{ '/a/js-promises' | prepend: site.baseurl }})
 An exploration and explanation of the JavaScript promise system and how to avoid "callback hell".